<

 Brock Bowers, Las Vegas Raiders (96.0% rostered, 83.2% started)

 Bowers has been on fire lately, recording 10 or more targets and scoring at least 16.0 fantasy points in two straight games.
 Sunday against the Steelers, he took full advantage of the situation with the Raiders missing their top two receivers, Davante Adams (hamstring) and Jakobi Meyers (ankle).
 If Adams gets traded this season, Bowers is poised to see a steady stream of targets moving forward.
-In a year where tight ends have struggled to produce, Bowers is a refreshing change.
+In a season where tight ends have struggled to produce, Bowers is a refreshing change.
 He's firmly in the TE1 conversation as he faces a Rams defense in Week 7 that ranks in the top five for fantasy points allowed to tight ends.